What Does a Community Health Worker Do? And How Do I Become One

 [Featured Image] A community health worker consults with two members of his community.

 Community health workers are a crucial and supportive link between health and social services and the communities they serve.
-From facilitating health care access to improving the well-being of community members, community health workers provide a service that positively impacts the lives of the nation's vulnerable groups.
-Many job titles fall under the umbrella of community health workers and each position's responsibilities can vary.
-In this article, you'll learn more about what community health workers do, their salary and job outlook, the roles that define the field, and steps you can take for this career path.
+From facilitating health care access to improving the well-being of community members, community health workers provide a service that positively impacts the lives of the nation’s vulnerable groups.
+Many job titles fall under the umbrella of community health workers, and responsibilities can vary depending on the position.

-What does a community health worker do?
+What is the role of a community health worker?

 Salary and job outlook